Impact of numerical-relativity waveform calibration on parametrized post-Einsteinian tests: Introduction

 An arsenal of techniques have been developed to assess the consistency of detected GW signals with GR and to compare them against the predictions of competing alternative theories \cite{Yunes:2013dva,Carson:2020-review,Krishnendu:2021fga,Gupta:2025utd-no-journal}.
 Residual tests check whether the noisy detector data, after subtracting the best-fit signal, is statistically consistent with detector noise \cite{LIGOScientific:2016lio,LIGOScientific:2019fpa}.
-These tests typically employ NR waveforms \cite{Boyle:2019kee,Healy:2022wdn,Hamilton:2023qkv,Scheel:2025jct} when available, NR-based surrogate models \cite{Varma:2018mmi,Varma:2019csw} or model-agnostic wavelets \cite{Cornish:2014kda,Cornish:2020dwh}, though their performance hinges on the quality of the signal reconstruction \cite{Cornish:2011ys,Vallisneri:2012qq}.
+In the LVK Collaboration analyses, this is done by subtracting the inferred maximum-likelihood GR waveform, specifically modeled with \texttt{IMRPhenomXPHM}~\cite{Pratten:2020ceb} in the latest analysis of the O4 events~\cite{LIGOScientific:2026qni-no-journal}.
+Alternative implementations of residual tests employ NR waveforms \cite{Boyle:2019kee,Healy:2022wdn,Hamilton:2023qkv,Scheel:2025jct} when available, NR-based surrogate models \cite{Varma:2018mmi,Varma:2019csw} or model-agnostic wavelets \cite{Cornish:2014kda,Cornish:2020dwh}, though their performance hinges on the quality of the signal reconstruction \cite{Cornish:2011ys,Vallisneri:2012qq}.
 Spline-based tests \cite{Edelman:2020aqj,Read:2023hkv} allow for smoothly varying, but otherwise generic deviations from a baseline waveform in order to capture possible beyond-GR physics, including rapid phase changes like those predicted by spontaneous scalarization \cite{Sampson:2014qqa}.
 Inspiral-merger-ringdown (IMR) consistency tests \cite{Ghosh:2016qgn,LIGOScientific:2016lio,LIGOScientific:2017bnn,Ghosh:2017gfp} instead assess whether the parameters of the binary and its remnant, estimated from separate segments of the signal, are mutually consistent under GR.
 Non-GR effects affecting the propagation of GWs \cite{LIGOScientific:2025jau-no-journal, Johnston:2025qmo} have also been probed by testing the graviton dispersion relation \cite{Will:1997bb,Mirshekari:2011yq} and the dependence of the GW strain on the luminosity distance, which changes in theories with extra dimensions \cite{Deffayet:2007kf,Pardo:2018ipy}.
 A more informative class of tests is represented by parametrized tests \cite{Yunes:2009ke,Cornish:2011ys,Arun:2006yw,Mishra:2010tp,Li:2011cg,Agathos:2013upa,Mehta:2022pcn}, which augment existing waveform models with additional parameters that quantify potential deviations from GR.